award

 Who Can Be Held Responsible for a Trucking Accident?

-In many cases, the trucking companies are held liable for negligence in a trucking accident.
-The trucking firm that hired the driver can be held liable for negligent hiring, failing to inspect driving logs, failing to train their drivers, etc. This is established by asserting a negligence claim against the trucking company.
+In many cases, trucking companies are held liable for negligence in trucking accidents.
+The company that hired the driver could also be held liable for negligent hiring, failure to inspect driving logs, and failure to train its drivers.
+Establishing evidence of any of these factors is important when making a negligence claim against the trucking company.

-The trucking company may be able to be held liable through something called vicarious liability.
-Vicarious liability holds the employer liable for the actions of their employees, but the truck drivers themselves could also be held liable for failing to prevent the accident.
+The trucking company could be held liable under vicarious liability.
+This has the employer liable for the actions of its employees, although the truck drivers may also be liable for any actions that led to the accident.

-Besides the trucking firm, other parties like the truck’s maintenance company could also be held responsible in the event that the truck has not properly been maintained, and that caused the accident.
+In addition to the trucking firm, other parties, such as the maintenance company, could be held responsible if the truck was not properly maintained and that failure contributed to the accident.

-The truck manufacturing company could also be held responsible in a product liability lawsuit if there was a defect that caused the accident.
-Product liability lawsuits hold manufacturers and retailers accountable for manufacturing a product that has either a design defect, manufacturing defect, or warning defect.
-For more information, contact our product liability attorneys today.
+The truck manufacturer could also be held liable in a product liability lawsuit if a defect caused the accident.
+Product liability lawsuits hold manufacturers and retailers accountable for producing a product with a design defect, a manufacturing defect, or a warning defect.
+For more information, contact our team today.

 What Causes Trucking Accidents?